cephalon-intelligence/.github/profile/README.md

+# Welcome to the CIO

+## Description

 The CIO is an open source intelligence organization.
-It is maintained and developed by a student, and is not affiliated with the US Government.
-The project is still in its infancy, and accordingly it is expected to continuously evolve.
+It's still in its infancy, and accordingly is expected to continuously evolve.
 To learn more, visit the [wiki](https://thecio.wiki).

+## Support
-If you are interested in sponsoring the project, you can visit the [sponsors](https://thecio.wiki/sponsors) page or subscribe to the [newsletter](https://www.cephalon.io).
+If you would like to support the project, you can do so by subscribing to the [Ghost](https://www.cephalon.io) newsletter, or through one of the methods listed on the [sponsors]() page.

+## Disclaimer
+<p style="color: red;">This organization is not affiliated with the US Government.
+It was created and is managed by a college student.</p>